alto-wg/draft-alto-pv/services.md

   instructed by a future document.

 testable-cost-type-names:
-: If the `cost-type-names` field includes the Path Vector cost type, the Path Vector cost type MUST NOT be included in the `testable-cost-type-names` field unless specifically instructed by a future document.
+: If the `cost-type-names` field includes the Path Vector cost type and the `testable-cost-type-names` field is present, the Path Vector cost type MUST NOT be included in the `testable-cost-type-names` field unless specifically instructed by a future document.

 ane-property-names:
 : Defines a list of ANE properties that can be returned.
 If the field is NOT